International Programmes 2024/2025

 Bachelor's degree (or equivalent) in history, culture, economics, politics, sociology, or related fields; English (B2) and German (C1) language skills

-For more information on the application procedure, see: https://www.fu-berlin.de/en/studium/bewerbung/master/konsekutive-masterstudiengaenge/index.html.
+More information on the application procedure

 Language requirements